Looking for sponsors?

 Ongoing

-BRISFEST - SEPTEMBER 22ND TO 23RD, 2012 - ASHTON COURT ESTATE, BRISTOL
+BRISFEST - ASHTON COURT ESTATE, BRISTOL (call for updates)

 BrisFest, Bristol's largest music festival for 20,000 people per day, is designed to showcase the best of the south west, alongside top name artists.
-The festival will feature a packed programme of top quality entertainment, outdoor stages, flamboyant décor, costumed walkabouts, circus and comedy tents, projection light shows, miles of internationally renowned graffiti and an array of interactive fun for that ultimate festival experience.
+The festival features a packed programme of top quality entertainment, outdoor stages, flamboyant décor, costumed walkabouts, circus and comedy tents, projection light shows, miles of internationally renowned graffiti and an array of interactive fun for that ultimate festival experience.
 Tickets are from £15 a day, kids free, plus hundreds of volunteering opportunities to be accessible to all the event's wide-ranging audience, over 60% of whom are between 16 and 35.
 Now in its fifth year, BrisFest has announced an exciting expansion to the beautiful Ashton Court Estate, just thirty minutes' walk from the city centre.
 Due to the history of the Ashton Court Festival, this hugely popular move has been greeted with much enthusiasm by local press and public, which will only increase as anticipation builds.
 More than just a music festival BrisFest is organised by The Bristol Festival Community Group, a registered charity, with all proceeds going towards supporting and promoting local artists and training volunteers to gain employment in the events and music industries.
 "We invest in people, offering mentoring, training and recognised qualifications to help people into work, using the engaging power of music, art and festival fun.
 We're looking for sponsors to enable us to extend our reach, with marketing and brand awareness raising packages from as little as £1,000, up to supporting the main stages and headline artists bookings, or coming along to appear at the event and meet the crowds.
 We offer tailored partnerships, including social media campaigns to communicate directly to our huge online following or sponsored event consumables in order to really integrate our partners into the show.
 Partnering with BrisFest is an excellent value-for-money option to significantly raise your profile, reach thousands of potential customers and support a worthy cause.
 Previous partners have included Nokia Music, Sailor Jerry, UWE, Fenchurch, Gala Casinos, Redrow Homes and many more.
 For further information please email partners@brisfest.co.uk or call 0117 3281492 or see our website (link below)".
 Contact: Poppy Stephenson.
 Tel.: 0117 3281492.
 Address: BrisFest, Bush House, 4th Floor, 72 Price Street, Bristol BS1 4QD.
 E-mail:

 poppy@brisfest.co.uk